atlanmod/NeoEMF/README.md

 The projects **project**, **parent**, **core**, **graph**, **graph.blueprints** and **map** will be imported and built.

-If you want to import the projects generating Eclipse specific plugins (features, update site), you have to import them by hand using `File > Import > Maven > Existing Maven Projects`, and select the projects under the "plugins" folder in your local repository.
+If you want to import the projects generating Eclipse specific plugins (features, update-site), you have to import them by hand using `File > Import > Maven > Existing Maven Projects`, and select the projects under the "plugins" folder in your local repository.

 ## Issues